 Located only about an hour from the city of Catania, Taormina is easy to reach from Sicily’s second-largest city and is compact enough to see within the span of only a few hours.

-Known for its impressive Greek-Roman Theatre and striking seaside views, Taormina attracts flocks of tourists each day and it’s not hard to see why.
+Known for its impressive Greek-Roman Theatre, striking seaside views and being the filming location of season 2 of HBO’s The White Lotus, Taormina attracts flocks of tourists each day and it’s not hard to see why.

 The town itself is absolutely beautiful and the pedestrianised city centre is one of the most “tourist-friendly” in Sicily.
 Coupled with beautiful nearby coastline and its location in the foothills of Mt Etna, Taormina is truly a breathtaking destination.

-Though this town can get incredibly busy, spending at least one day in Taormina is often considered an essential addition to any Sicily itinerary.
-So if you’re interested in how to plan a Taormina day trip, this is the place for you.
+Though this town can get incredibly busy, spending at least one day in Taormina is an essential addition to any trip to Sicily!

 How to Get to Taormina from Catania